civiform/docs/docs/contributor-guide/developer-guide/deploy-system/prerequisites.md

 ## Setup AWS CLI

 1. Create the credentials file
-    - Run `mkdir -p ~/.aws; touch ~/.aws/credential` in your terminal to create a config file for `aws-cli`.
+    - Run `mkdir -p ~/.aws; touch ~/.aws/credentials` in your terminal to create a config file for `aws-cli`.
-    - Open the newly created config file and paste in the following template:
+    - Open the newly created credentials file and paste in the following template:
         ```
         [default]
         role_arn =